OPTO-torchard/dev/EPIC/main.md

 * GitHub:<br>

     <p>On the topic of managing files and folder structures, many developers choose to manage their source code with GitHub repositories (repos).<br>
     GitHub is a web-based version control service primarily used for computer code, and is extremely popular due to the way it handles branching of features to develop code without damaging the 'master' release branch.
-Using GitHub, multiple people can be working on different branches —or contributing to the same branch— then compare their local versions, to the master, and safely merge all the features together, handling conflicts if and when they arse, all while being able to review and restore all previous versions and changes.<br>
+Using GitHub, multiple people can be working on different branches —or contributing to the same branch— then compare their local versions, to the master, and safely merge all the features together, handling version discrepancies if and when they arise, all while being able to review and restore all previous versions and changes.<br>
     GitHub not only provides an easy way to share code and manage versions, it also provides a reliable way to have your data backed up in case anything happens to your device.</p>

 <details><summary>Useful Git Commands</summary>